pinnacle-framework/Pinnacle/docs/content/execute_api/native_vector_search.md

 export pinnacle_CLUSTER_VECTOR_SEARCH_TYPE=native
 ```

-If `pinnacledb` detects this configuration, it uses the inbuilt mechanism
+If `pinnacle` detects this configuration, it uses the inbuilt mechanism
 of your `db.databackend` to perform the vector-comparison.

-Currently `pinnacledb` supports the native implementation of these databases:
+Currently `pinnacle` supports the native implementation of these databases:

 - MongoDB Atlas